nhlmg93/ereader-ai/README.md

 ## TODO:
-[] - connect to single store in prod
+[X] - connect to single store in prod
 [] - play with ereader package